-Vitamin D remains effective if taken any time of the day, with or without food.
-It is preferred to take your vitamin D on a daily basis rather than a huge amount once per week, especially if breastfeeding.
-This avoids large peaks, followed by troughs, when your baby drinks breastmilk.
+Vitamin D is effective when taken any time of the day, with or without food.
+It's preferred to take your vitamin D on a daily basis rather than a huge amount once per week, especially if breastfeeding.
+This avoids large peaks, followed by low levels, when your baby drinks breastmilk.

 Mixing Sun Exposure and Vitamin D Supplementation

-If you’re lucky enough to live in a sunny place this time of year, it is okay to use both sun exposure and intermittent supplementation to receive your vitamin D. The solution: simply do not take your vitamin D supplement on the days when you receive adequate sun exposure.
+If you’re lucky enough to live in a sunny place, it is okay to use both sun exposure and intermittent supplementation to receive your vitamin D. The solution: simply do not take your vitamin D supplement on the days when you receive adequate sun exposure.
 Studies suggest 5–30 minutes of sun exposure midday, at least twice a week to the face, arms, legs, or back without sunscreen usually lead to sufficient vitamin D levels for most people (4).

 Vitamin D3—the label will say cholecalciferol, which is the most bioavailable form of vitamin D and is equivalent to the vitamin D formed in our skin from ultraviolet B light.